Home Interior Design Home Interior Trending Color Palettes in Interiors

 Rich Espresso Browns Silhouette, mocha, coffee Crisp whites, brushed metals Sophisticated, intimate

-Soft blues, particularly those with muted grey undertones, have emerged as an alternative to white and beige walls.
-They add color while maintaining a relaxed, livable atmosphere.
-Teal, sitting at the intersection of blue and green, offers bolder personality while still reading as sophisticated.
-And for those drawn to depth, rich espresso browns like Benjamin Moore’s Silhouette create intimate, cocoon-like living spaces that feel luxurious by candlelight or natural daylight.
-For more on matching these trending palettes with your existing wood furniture and finishes, see our article on matching wood veneers with interior color schemes.
+Soft blues with grey undertones have become a relaxed alternative to white and beige.
+Teal, sitting where blue meets green, adds bolder personality while still reading as refined.
+And espresso browns like Silhouette create intimate, cocoon-like rooms that look rich by candlelight or daylight.
+For matching these palettes with your existing wood furniture, see our article on matching wood veneers with interior color schemes.

 Color Drenching: The Technique Defining 2026